raviteja-padala/DATA_ANALYSIS/DATA_ANALYSIS_with_Power_BI/FDA_inspection_analysis_with_PowerBI/README.md

 # FDA inspections Analysis

+The FDA's inspection program is an important tool for ensuring the safety and effectiveness of FDA-regulated products.
+The data from the FDA inspections and citations  can be used to identify areas where companies need to improve their compliance with FDA regulations.

 The FDA publishes a list of inspections and citations.
 An analysis of the inspections and citations reveals that the most common observations are related to: